amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 68!
 All of my bonus missions for Assignment 6 in CoderGirl's Unit 1 are done!
 After reviewing different approaches online, I implemented a solution for the second bonus mission.
 The first and third ones were easier than the second one.

 **Thoughts**: I'm ashamed I couldn't figure it out without looking at how others approached that problem.
 Hopefully, I can rely on Angular documentation and continue to improve my problem-solving skills.

+### Day 69: October 30, 2020

+**Today's Progress**: A front-end developer in Frontend Mentor's Slack group forked my code and gave me suggestions on how to make it better and more accurate.
+After following her advice, I made changes to the mobile view of my project.

+**Thoughts**: As Unit 2 in CoderGirl draws near, I will need to come up with a manageable study schedule to learn more about CSS and responsive design.
+Looking forward to what I will build next!